-When Business and Technology major Melissa Matos decided to pursue a master’s degree through the Howe School, she first thought of the Student and Faculty Support Center.
+When Business and Technology major Melissa Matos decided to pursue a master’s degree, she first thought of the Student and Faculty Support Center.

 The center works to provide advice, insight, information — any service that helps students adjust to university life and succeed in the classroom and beyond.